×

 When we asked expats and global nomads about the quality of medical care in Merida, they replied:

 "Merida offers a wide range of healthcare services for its citizens.
 The city has a number of public and private hospitals, clinics, and medical centers that provide a variety of medical services, including general and specialized care.
 Merida also has a number of pharmacies and laboratories that provide access to medications and diagnostic tests.
 Additionally, the city has a number of health centers that provide preventive care, such as vaccinations and health screenings.
-Merida also has a number of specialized medical centers that provide specialized care, such as cancer treatment, fertility treatments, and mental health services," explained one expat living in Merida, Mexico.
+Merida also has a number of specialized medical centers that provide specialized care, such as cancer treatment, fertility treatments, and mental health services," wrote one digital nomad living in Merida, Mexico.

 What are the pros and cons of living in Merida?